ethanabowen/cloud-certification-notes/Solutions Architect Associate.md

 * S3 Object Permissions can be Public while the Bucket is Private
 * ACL - Can grant account access via canonical value
 * Replication rules apply for NEW changes to a bucket, doesn't move exist files over.
+* _bucket-owner-full-control_ can be forced for all files via a bucket policy
 * **Lifecycle Rules** -  All or filtered objects.
   * Transition current or previosu versions between storage classes
   * Expire current versions of objects